CS-BYU-Calvin-Jameson/startup-backend/README.md

 # startup-backend
-This is the backend functionality for my CS 260 startup project
+This is my repository for my CS 260 startup project